 In patients with liver metastases, an MRI of the liver is usually also necessary if surgery is being considered.
+The use of disodium gadoxetate (Primovist) contrast can increase the sensitivity and specificity of MRI for detecting liver metastases.
 Colonoscopy may be needed if further resection is planned.

-In patients with suspected lung metastases, CT chest and PET-CT are usually sufficient to confirm diagnosis.
+In patients with suspected lung metastases, CT chest and PET are usually sufficient to confirm diagnosis.
 In patients where there is diagnostic uncertainty or concerns for mediastinal nodal involvement, an endobronchial ultrasound or bronchoscopy may be needed.